 This is a large, 378-page, hardcover book that might be used across a wide span of grade levels.
 It covers world history across time and around the world, introducing each time period with a two-page visual timeline.
 The timeline is divided into color-coded sections for Africa, Asia, Europe, the Americas, and Oceania so you can see at a glance what was occurring during the same time period around the world.
 Timeline bars at the bottom of each page highlight where in time the events on each page fit in.

 The book is heavily illustrated, with photos, drawings, and maps taking up at least half of the space on each page.
 Every paragraph is preceded by a heading or subheading so that it is easy to scan through the content.

 Coverage of each topic is necessarily brief and selective given the limited space to cover so much information.
 Because of this, History of the World works best when used as a supplement alongside other books that provide more in-depth coverage.
 Students as young as about fifth grade are likely to enjoy exploring this book, “reading the pictures,” and selectively reading the paragraphs on topics that interest them.
-Yet, this is the type of book that interests older students and even adults because it is so visually appealing and unintimidating compared to a text.
-While MFW includes it among books used with their high school level World History and Literature course, they also sell it separately.
+Yet, this is the type of book that interests older students and even adults because it is so visually appealing and unintimidating compared to a textbook.
+While MFW includes it among books used with their high-school World History and Literature course, they also sell it separately.

-History of the World MFW edition is an excellent example of the the type of fact books that I recommend in place of traditional history textbooks.
-MFW is working with a few publishers to create more of these “edited” fact books that should work well for Christian home educators.
+History of the World MFW edition is an excellent example of the type of fact books that I recommend in place of traditional history textbooks.